hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 There are several ways to do this.

 - Use the `dig` command to query the SRV record of your service and obtain the port it is using.
-Then `curl` your service at the appropriate port and and `names` path.
+Then `curl` your service at the appropriate port and `names` path.

 ```shell
 $ dig +short SRV nomad-vault-demo.service.consul